Golf-Major pressure the challenge as Pereira bids for PGA Championship title | Sports-Games

 Golf-Major pressure the challenge as Pereira bids for PGA Championship title

-Fitzpatrick, who will join Pereira in the final pair going out at 2:35 ET (1835 GMT), has collected seven wins on the DP Tour but in 27 majors has a single top 10 result from finishing in a tie for seventh at the 2016 Masters.
-Ahead of them will be the American pair of Zalatoris, runner-up at the 2021 Masters and Young, who like Pereira had never made the cut at a major until Southern Hills.
+Pereira, playing in just his second major, might have had a quick glance at the leaderboard as he teed off on an overcast afternoon at Southern Hills Golf Club and seen four-time major winner McIlroy piling up the birdies on his outward nine to get to three under and six back of the lead.
+The Northern Irishman, who looked out of contention after carding a four-over 74 on Saturday, turned on the jets for Sunday's final round, running together four consecutive birdies from the second to move into a tie for fifth place with nine to play.

+Chile's Mito Pereira set off on the final round of the PGA Championship with a three-shot lead on Sunday but was looking over his shoulder as twice-winner Rory McIlroy was on the charge.
+Pereira, playing in just his second major, might have had a quick glance at the leaderboard as he teed off on an overcast afternoon at Southern Hills Golf Club and seen four-time major winner McIlroy piling up the birdies on his outward nine to get to three under and six back of the lead.

-Chile's Mito Pereira has withstood brutal heat, punishing winds, rain and cold but on Sunday major pressure will be the challenge as he takes a three-shot lead into the final round of the PGA Championship.
+The Northern Irishman, who looked out of contention after carding a four-over 74 on Saturday, turned on the jets for Sunday's final round, running together four consecutive birdies from the second to move into a tie for fifth place with nine to play.
+Pereira has withstood brutal heat, punishing winds, rain and cold but on Sunday major pressure will be the challenge as he manages a three-shot advantage over Britain's Matt Fitzpatrick and Will Zalatoris.

-In just his second major Pereira has played with veteran poise at Southern Hills Country Club but faces the ultimate test of closing the deal and becoming the first PGA Tour rookie since Keegan Bradley at the 2011 PGA Championship to win a major.
-The 27-year-old leading at nine-under is being chased by three players who are also bidding for a first major and like him have not yet won on the PGA Tour.

-Britain's Matt Fitzpatrick and Will Zalatoris start three back with Cameron Young four off the pace.
-Fitzpatrick, who will join Pereira in the final pair going out at 2:35 ET (1835 GMT), has collected seven wins on the DP Tour but in 27 majors has a single top 10 result from finishing in a tie for seventh at the 2016 Masters.

 Woods, in his second start after a car crash 15 months ago nearly cost him his right leg, appeared dejected and in pain as he trudged off the 18th green and later announced he was pulling out of the season's second major.
 The last time Woods withdrew from a tournament was in 2019 prior to the second round of the Northern Trust.
 It is the first time he has withdrawn from a major since the U.S. Open in 1995.